-Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Subarea 88.2 (a) from 2005 to 2014, and (b) since 2015.
-The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 10 tonnes (\). - indicates that no fish were tagged.
+Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus mawsoni in Subarea 88.2 (a) from 2005 to 2014, and (b) since 2015 (see paragraph 18 for tagging rate requirements).
+The tag-overlap statistics for D. mawsoni and D. eleginoides respectively are provided in brackets and are not calculated for catches of less than 30 fish (). - indicates that no fish were tagged.